MO-RISE/pontos-hub/README.md

   ```
   time (TIMESTAMPZ)   |   vessel_id (TEXT)   |   parameter_id (TEXT)   |   value (TEXT)
   ```
 * The data ingestor is very flexible in its configuration about how to map data from the MQTT world to the database layout, see https://github.com/MO-RISE/pontos-data-ingestor#specifics.
 In essence, the only hard requirement is that the payloads are expected to be vaild `JSON`.

 #### Pontos project specific data format
-Within the Pontos project, a more specific data format has been agreed upon.
-This data format is described more in detail [here](https://github.com/MO-RISE/pontos-data-format).
+Within the Pontos project, a more specific data format has been agreed upon, the Pontos Data Format.
+This data format is described more in detail [here](https://github.com/MO-RISE/pontos-data-format). **NOTE:** The default configuration of the data ingestor setup for pontos hub is according to the Pontos Data Format.

 ### Authn / Authz
 The datahub is developed with the primary aim of being an open datahub where anyone can publicly access data.
 This, however, does not entirely remove the need for a software solution dealing with Authentication / Authorization, for the following anticipated reasons: